 If you happen to know this other Michael W Lucas, please check on him this February.
 He might be quite despondent at the loss of his mysterious secret admirer.

-The result of all this is that I finally have an Amazon wish list.
+The result of all this is that I finally made an Amazon wish list (since deleted).
 I spent a few hours auditing my Doctor Who DVD collection, added a few books I’ve been meaning to get for research, and topped it off with the Wile E Quixote T-shirt.

 I sent the link to the list to DR. It seemed the right thing to do.